Ear infections are surprisingly common in younger children and can cause considerable anxiety and distress to both parents and children

 Can ear infections be serious?

 Yes ear infections can potentially be very serious.
-If one imagines how close the middle ear is to the brain, there is a risk of infection spreading and causing serious complications such as mastoiditisor brain abscesses but these are extremely rare.
-However you should always take your child to your GO or Paediatrician to be checked.
+If one imagines how close the middle ear is to the brain, there is a risk of infection spreading and causing serious complications such as mastoiditis or brain abscesses, but these are extremely rare.
+However you should always take your child to your GP, Paediatrician or ENT surgeon to be checked.

 Are antibiotics always necessary?